 Inclusion and Diversity

-Baxter’s global inclusion strategy focuses on four key areas—workforce, workplace, communities and marketplace (see sidebar to the right).
-To advance these areas, Baxter has implemented several programs and policies:
+Baxter's global inclusion strategy focuses on four key areas-workforce, workplace, communities and marketplace (see sidebar).
+To advance these areas, Baxter has introduced several initiatives.

 - Global Inclusion Council

 - Other Business and Regional Initiatives

 Baxter is committed to providing opportunities for all employees, and recognizes that every individual's unique background and experiences contribute to a successful organization.
 Discrimination in hiring, promotion and all other employment decisions on the basis of race, color, religion, gender identity or expression, national origin, age, disability, sexual orientation, veteran status or any other basis protected by federal, state or local laws is prohibited.
 Baxter's global operations comply with applicable laws and company business standards around the world.
 Employees are encouraged to raise any issues or concerns they might have through one of the channels fully outlined in the company's "Prohibition of Workplace Harassment" policy.

 All employees complete inclusion and diversity training designed to enhance understanding of why inclusion and diversity are critical to Baxter's success.
 Additionally, managers attend a half-day inclusion and diversity workshop.
 The focus of the workshop is to equip managers in their efforts to create and sustain inclusive culture at Baxter.